-The Index uses a "Best-in-class" approach, i.e., an approach where leading or best-performing investments are selected within a universe, industry sector or class.
-Using such Best-in-class approach, the Sub-Fund follows an extra-financial approach engaging that permits the reduction by at least 20% of the Eligible Universe (expressed in number of issuers).
+"Best-in-class" is an approach where leading or bast-performing investments are selected within a universe, industry sector or class.

+Using such Best-in-class approach, the Sub-Fund follows an extra-financial approach significantly engaging that permits the reduction by at least 20% of the initial investment universe (expressed in number of issuers).